-Saturday Night Live: How does humor help you cope?
+Migraine Awareness Month #28: Saturday Night Live: How does humour help you cope?

-Humor is one of the main ways I cope.
-The facade I used to function at work utilized humor because if I can joke and laugh with others it makes me feel a bit better.
-Makes them feel better.
+Humour is one of the main ways I cope.
+The facade I used to function at work utilized humour because if I can joke and laugh with others it makes me feel a bit better.
+It makes them feel better.
 And we all feel better together.
 Laughing and dancing.
-Oh the joyness of it all.
+Oh, the joyness of it all.

 I think it is likely an underestimated coping mechanism since we all use it so much and yet don’t realize the impact on mood that a smile and a laugh can do.
 Or maybe we do and that is why it is so important.